• October 2024

 Brexit passport blog image

 Travel has changed now we've left the EU.
-We’ve sifted through the rules to explain the passport, visa and EHIC rules for groups travelling to Europe now, and in the future.
+We’ve sifted through the rules to explain the EES, ETIAS and passport validity rules for groups travelling to Europe now, and in the future.

 We’ve sifted through the rules to explain the new EU passport, border and visa rules for group travel to Europe.